Second moment of degree three $L$-functions: Sketch of the proof

-We now have an oscillatory term which is the exponential term of $\mathcal{I}$.
-This is reminiscent of the extra oscillatory term introduced at the very beginning by splitting the integral.
-We exploit it to get some additional savings.
-So we first apply Cauchy-Schwartz inequality on the $(\xi_2,h_2,q_2)$ sum keeping the $q_2'$ sum inside, and then we open up the absolute value square.
-We essentially have
+We now have an oscillatory term, which is the exponential term arising from the stationary phase analysis of $\mathcal{I}$ and its oscillation is of the size $T/X$.
+We apply Cauchy's inequality, keeping everything but the $\int_{\xi_2'}\alpha_2'e(\cdots )$ inside.
+So, we get

-Then we consider the oscillatory integral over $\int_{\xi_2}e(f(\xi_2))$.
-We first analyze this integral with stationary phase analysis (see \ref{Stationaryphasebound}) and by the first derivative bound (see \ref{Firstderivativebound}) depending on the existence of zero of $f'(\xi_2)$.
-Depending on $q_2,q_2'$ and $q_2''$ we optimally choose between stationary phase analysis bound, first derivative bound or the trivial bound.
-This gives us some extra savings.
-We finally equate the diagonal and off-diagonal savings to determine the value of $X$.
-Thus in Section \ref{S11}, we wrap up the proof of the Theorem \ref{maintheorem}.

-In the next section, we produce the proofs of the two corollaries to Theorem \ref{maintheorem} mentioned above.